rafaelferrari0/rtl_fm_player/README.md

 Credits
 -------

-This project is based on RTL SDR FM Streamer by Albrecht Lohoefener
+- This project is based on RTL SDR FM Streamer by Albrecht Lohoefener

+- Libusb.
+A cross-platform library that gives apps easy access to USB devices

-Simple DirectMedia Layer development library
+- Simple DirectMedia Layer development library

 Similar Projects